 Welcome to the hidden paradise of Mediterranean, Northern Cyprus!
 We are ready to host you in our medical school hospitals with international standards where you will exchange your experiences with students from all around the world!

-Period of study for medical school is 6 years with 3 years of preclinical (theoretical) education firstly, then 3 years of clinical rotation.
+Period of study for medical school is 6 years with 3 years of preclinical (theoretical) education firstly, followed by 3 years of clinical rotation.

 Kyrenia Harbour& Kyrenia Castle old harbor is one of the best places to visit in North Cyprus with cafes, bars, restaurants offering lots of good places to taste the local food.
 Kyrenia Castle at the end of the harbor is a 16th-century castle built by Venetians over a previous Crusader fortification.